István Tiba

 Dr. István Tiba (born 6 May 1962) is a Hungarian dentist and politician, member of the National Assembly (MP) for Balmazújváros (Hajdú-Bihar County Constituency VIII) from 2002 to 2006 and from 2010 to 2014.
-Currently he is MP for Hajdúböszörmény (Hajdú-Bihar County Constituency VI) since 2014.
+Thereafter, he was MP for Hajdúböszörmény (Hajdú-Bihar County Constituency VI) from 2014 to 2026.
 He was also MP from the county regional list of Fidesz between 2008 and 2010.
 He was elected mayor of Balmazújváros during the local elections held in 2006, holding the office until 2014.

 Work experience

 István Tiba finished the Földes Ferenc Secondary School in Miskolc in 1980.
 He worked as a male nurse for the Hungarian Ambulance Service in Budapest from 1980 to 1982, then as a dental technician for the Dental Technology Company from 1982 to 1983.
 After that, he studied at the Faculty of Dentistry of Debrecen University of Medicine and graduated as a dentist in 1988.

 He then moved to Balmazújváros, where he lives and works in his own dental surgery business ever since.
 He passed a specialist examination in dentistry and stomatology in 1991 and in paediatric dentistry in 1993.
 He has been working as the managing head dentist of the Balmazújváros Municipal Health Service since 1996.
 He received an advanced degree in health care management from the University of Economic Sciences of Budapest in 1998.
 He is Chairman of the Board of Trustees of the Szegletkő (Cornerstone) Foundation and a presbyter of the Reformed Church.